School-of-Fish-hero

 All farmed Co-op fish is certified to at least one of three independent schemes: Aquaculture Stewardship Council, Global Good Agriculture Practices and Global Aquaculture Alliance Best Aquaculture Practices (4*).
 All Co-op irresistible Scottish Salmon is RSPCA assured meaning it has to conform to higher welfare standards.

-In 2022, over 65% of Co-op wild-caught seafood products were Marine Stewardship Council certified, the Co-op was one of only 3 retailers out of 10 to increase its certified range.
-As well as meeting our commitment to improve seafood sustainability, this also makes us one of the top retailers in the UK selling sustainable fish.
-All Co-op tuna meets our responsible sourcing requirements and is fished using pole and line methods.
-We support FIPs as a key step towards sustainability and certification within a defined 5 year timeframe.
-We are innovating with the industry by supporting a number of UK FIPs though Project UK.
+In 2023, 63% of Co-op wild-caught seafood products were Marine Stewardship Council (MSC) certified.
+The little blue fish logo on-pack means the fish is independently certified as sustainable.
+We also met our commitment to improve seafood sustainability, this makes us one of the top retailers in the UK selling sustainable fish.
+All Co-op tuna meets our responsible sourcing requirements and is fished using pole and line methods, which has a lower environmental impact than other fishing methods.
+We support fishery improvement projects (FIPs), like Project UK as a key step towards sustainability and certification and regularly review progress for these fisheries.

 Engaging with our suppliers